dbernhard-0x7CD/simple-reaction-daemon/README.md

 This program allows to configure certain actions which will be executed if a ping to a certain host fails for a given amount of time.
 Currently implemented actions are:

-* restart another systemd-service
+* restart another systemd-service (f.ex: systemd-networkd, iwd or wpa_supplicant)
 * restart the system
 * execute custom command as user

 It can be installed as a systemd service to run in the background (see Installation).
-Do not forget to enable and start ((`systemctl enable srd`, `systemctl start srd` respectively) the service.
+Do not forget to enable and start (`systemctl enable srd`, `systemctl start srd` respectively) the service.
 The motivation for this service is to log disconnects and have some actions in place which may bring the device back online or act as a dead man's switch.

 <br />